mmvest/User-Interface-Forge/README.md

 UiForge requires a specific file structure to function properly.
 By default, the following structure is expected:
 ```
 project-root/
+├── UiForge.exe     # The actual executable to run
 ├── config          # Configuration file for UiForge
 ├── bin/
 │ └── uif_core.dll  # Core DLL for UiForge
-├── scripts/        # Directory for Lua scripts to be loaded and run
+└── scripts/        # Directory for Lua scripts to be loaded and run
-│ └── modules/      # Subdirectory for custom libraries or modules
+  ├── modules/      # Subdirectory for custom libraries or modules
+  └── resources/    # Subdirectory containing images and other resources for UiForge and scripts.
 ```
 This structure is fully configurable through the `config` file, allowing you to customize the locations of the core DLL, scripts, and modules to suit your project setup.